stan-dev/design-docs/designs/0032-stan-output-formats.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

-Agreement on division of sampler / model outputs in separate but parallel CSV files.
+  + Which information should be recorded as metadata.

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-Use of Apache Arrow/Parquet formats as alternatives for tabular data.
+  + Appropriate C++ data structures needed to create JSON objects
+  + Creating Apache Arrow schemas for inference algorithm and Stan model data.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-Input readers and converters between data formats.
+  + Input readers and converters between data formats.